thomazmz/hotel-reservation-assignment/README.md

 ## Input Formatting

 Inputs, both when typed inline on terminal or when pre defined in an input file, must match the following pattern to be considered valid and readable by the program.
-Extra spaces and letter case will be disconsidered by the program during input parsing.
+Letter case will be disconsidered by the program during input parsing.

 ```
 <client_type>: <date>, <date>, <date>, ...